Building with Passport

 • colors.* must be defined using RGB format — for example: "255, 255, 0" (Hex codes and named colors are not supported)

-• Font families must reference fonts that are already loaded on the page, except for the widget defaults
+• Font families must reference fonts that are already loaded on the page, except for the component defaults

 • overlayZIndex is only applied when collapseMode is set to overlay